PhilipAbed/RenovateTutorial/README.md

        Note - each selected repo gets an onboarding PR.

-       If you select `all repositories`, forked repos will be skipped by default (including RenovateTutorial).
+       If you select `All repositories`, forked repos will be skipped by default (including RenovateTutorial).
-   - click on `install` (“save” for existing users)
+   - click on `Install` (“Save” for existing users)

 ![image](https://user-images.githubusercontent.com/42116482/178491902-6f6b446a-eb38-45db-9c63-ddf5ba3ac5ba.png)